scipion-em/docs/docs/user/tutorials/modelBuilding/070-movingFromSequence.rst

         open /tmp/HEME_B.cif
         scipioncombine #4,5
         setattr #6/A c chain_id B
-        scipionwrite #6 prefix Hgb_alpha_
+        scipionwrite #6 prefix Hgb_beta_

-In addition, we have included a command to change the chain of the second polypeptide from to .
-In general, to change the chain you have to
+In addition, we have included a command to change the chain *id* of the second polypeptide from *A* to *B*.
+In general, to change the chain *ID* you have to
 write:

 ::